elsoul/skeet-next/articles/news/en/2023/08/01/skeet-nextjs-graphql-template-released.md

 By leveraging these tools, Skeet provides a platform for developers to develop applications more intuitively and efficiently.
 With this update, developers can realize even more productivity gains.

-Skeet is developed to reduce development and maintenance costs and improve the developer experience for all application development.
+Skeet is developed as open-source to reduce development and maintenance costs and improve the developer experience for all application development sites around the world.

 Experience state-of-the-art application development using Skeet.